Chiang Saen Lake

-This lake has a total area of 2,711 rais (1,071 acres).
+This lake has a total area of 2,711 rais (1,071 acres, 4.342 km2).
 It was originally just a small swamp, until a dam was built to block the waterway overflow until a large lake was formed known as Nong Bong Kai (หนองบงคาย).
 On April 4, 1985, it was declared as Nong Bong Kai Non-hunting Area.

 The lake is home to large flocks of migratory waterfowls which are most plentiful and can be seen at their best from November through February.
-Bird species found here are lesser whistling duck, grebe, common pochard, watercock etc.
+Bird species found here are lesser whistling duck, grebe, common pochard, watercock.

 There is a campsite for visitors.
 Chiang Saen Lake is regarded as the northernmost lake in Thailand.